Pavel401/JobsScraper/README.md

 ## Configuration

-To configure the application, you can set environment variables in an `.env` file.
+To run the application, you have to create a `.env` file.
+To configure you can set environment variables in the file.
 For example:

 ```env
 SYNC_WITH_SQL_PASSWORD=password